Yutreess/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview

-RankedVote will host polls for users to have a place to eaily handle voting, especially in large groups.
+MultiVote will host polls for users to have a place to eaily handle voting, especially in large groups.
 Specifically, this will focus on hosting polls using a voting system of choice by the poll's creator.
 The most common voting system, First-Past-The-Post (or for short "Plurality voting") can be undemocratic when dealing with more than one choice.
 For this reason, perhaps a user would want to use Ranked Choice Voting, or Approval Voting.
 With this application, the poll creator has the power to decide which voting system they will use.